antimatter-dao/polka-pallet/README.md

 Asset-Pool is a decentralized lending protocol and enables users to lend through their social networks.
 It will provide three lending services: mortgage loan, secured loan and credit loan.
 Users can participate as depositors, borrowers and guarantors.

 Exchange-Pool aims to provide users with cross-chain trading services.
-After integration with AS, it will support traders to quickly carry out margin trading while improving the utilization rate of the asset pools.
+After integration with Asset-Pool, it will support traders to quickly carry out margin trading while improving the utilization rate of the asset pools.
 The system allows the leverage to exceed one time and the loan amount can exceed the market value of the collateral.